 - Welfare fraud in the first degree, value of the stolen benefits is over $1 million, class B felony

 Penalties get more severe with each degree of welfare fraud, but at any degree, you could end up with a fine, time in prison and permanent disqualification from receiving future welfare benefits.

 The severe repercussions are why it’s so important to hire a skilled Brooklyn welfare fraud lawyer the moment you know that you could be at risk for a welfare fraud case.
-A lawyer from our firm can represent you throughout the case, advising you on the correct course of action and providing the best defense possible.
+A lawyer from our firm can represent you throughout the case, advising you on the correct course of action and providing the defense possible.

 Mar 31, 2020

 Spodek Law is a great firm.
 They are super pragmatic